nasa/harmony-maskfill/README.md

 HOTSHELF-DAS-XYZ
 ```

-The name of this branch will be used in naming the tarball saved in Maven, so
-it is important to maintain a consistent naming convention for the hot shelf
-branches.
+When hot shelf work is complete, the contents of the `VERSION` file in the root
+directory of the repository should be updated to `HOTSHELF-DAS-XYZ` (where

-When hot shelf work is complete, a pull request should be opened against the
+`DAS-XYZ` is the related ticket number) and a pull request should be opened
-master branch.
+against the `master` branch.

 After the merge into the master branch, the developer who worked on the hot
 shelf also needs to then merge the changes into the `dev` branch.